California Driver Handbook - Special Driving Situations

 - When you leave a brightly-lit place, drive slowly until your eyes adjust to the darkness.

-- Drive as far to the right as possible, when a vehicle with one light drives toward you.
+- When a vehicle with one light drives toward you, drive as far to the right as possible.
 It could be a bicyclist or motorcyclist, but it could also be a vehicle with a missing headlight.

 Driving in Rain or Snow